 The purpose of the mandatory registration is to deter reckless riding, foster greater rider responsibility and facilitate enforcement efforts in tracking down errant riders.

 Under this mandatory registration scheme, mobility scooters, motorised electric wheelchairs, hoverboards and unicycles are excluded.
 E-bikes already have a different registration scheme which requires inspection of an authorised center.

-Here are 5 things you may have missed out.
+Here are 5 things you may have missed out on e-scooter registration:

 1) You must be 16 years to own an e-scooter